 Your coordinator will confirm your appointment shortly after we receive your medical records.
-We’ll send you a letter with the name of your doctor, the time, date and location of your appointment, and other important information you need to know before travelling.
+We’ll send you a letter with the name of your doctor, the time, date, and location of your appointment, and other important information you need to know before traveling.

 If you also wish to make medical appointments for a travel companion, please let your coordinator know so we can schedule them before finalizing your travel itinerary.